Faithful-Resource-Pack/Docs/pages/textures/glossary.md

 ### Automatic Upscaling

-Automatic upscaling (usually referred to as AI upscaling, despite having nothing to do with AI) is an umbrella term for algorithmic based upscaling methods.
+Automatic upscaling (often referred to as AI upscaling, despite having nothing to do with AI) is an umbrella term for algorithmic based upscaling methods.
 Some examples of automatic upscaling algorithms are bilinear upscaling, XBR upscaling, and RotSprite upscaling.
-These methods are usually unsuitable for Faithful, at least in an unedited form, since these generalized algorithms can't handle detail or color placement in a consistent way.
+These methods are usually unsuitable for Faithful—at least in an unedited form—since these generalized algorithms aren't made for pixel art and result in blurry or flat textures.

 <img src="/images/textures/glossary/automatic_upscaling.png" class="center" alt="ai upscale example" />
 <i class="center">Different algorithmic upscaling methods.</i>

 ### Nearest Neighbor Upscaling

 Nearest neighbor upscaling is a specific type of automatic upscaling where individual pixels retain their size relative to the canvas regardless of the actual resolution.
-This means the texture looks identical despite being physically bigger, and it's a helpful base for manually upscaling the image in comparison with most other automatic methods.
+This means the texture looks identical despite being physically bigger, and is a helpful base for manually upscaling the image in comparison with most other automatic methods.

 <img src="/images/textures/glossary/nearest_upscaling.png" class="center" alt="nearest neighbor example" />
 <i class="center">Left: The default texture.
 Right: 2x nearest neighbor upscaled texture.</i>

 ## Palette

 In pixel art, a palette refers to the colors being used in an image.
-Since pixel art typically employs an intentionally limited palette, there are usually only a handful of colors being used at any point.
+Since pixel art typically employs an intentionally limited palette, there are usually only a handful of colors in a Minecraft texture's palette.

 ### Color Indexing

-Color indexing, color quantizing, or limiting palettes (LP) are names for the concept of reducing the amount of colors in a texture to only the necessary shades.
+Color indexing, color quantizing, and limiting palettes (LP) are names for the concept of reducing the amount of colors in a texture to only necessary shades.
 This can either be done by hand or automatically using a program like GIMP or Aseprite.
-Limited palette textures generally have colors reused throughout the texture and noticeable color transitions.
+Textures with a limited palette generally have colors reused throughout the texture and noticeable color transitions.

 <img src="/images/textures/glossary/indexing.png" class="center" alt="lp example" />
 <i class="center">Left: Original texture.
 Right: Automatically indexed version of texture.</i>

 ### Noise

 Noise, as opposed to a limited palette, is a filter which randomly brightens and darkens pixels to make a texture grainier, often used by novice pixel artists.
-In other contexts, it can mean a texture with no "definition", in that the detail has no meaning and is just a jumble of randomly placed pixels with no thought or reasoning behind them, oftentimes on materials that make no sense to be noisy.
+In other contexts, it can mean a texture with no "definition", in that the detail has no meaning and is just a jumble of randomly placed pixels with no thought or reasoning behind them.

 <img src="/images/textures/glossary/noise.png" class="center" alt="noise example" />
 <i class="center">Left: A "noisy" texture with an excessively large palette.
 Right: A random mess of pixels with no definition, which can also be called "noisy".</i>

 ### Contrast

 Contrast is a method of classifying a certain color palette.
 High contrast means that the colors look very different from each other, and low contrast means the colors look very similar to each other.
-In more technical terms, it's the average distance between each color, usually in brightness, but sometimes with a mix of saturation and hue differences as well.
+In more technical terms, it's the average distance between each color in perceived brightness.
+Pixel art tends to use higher contrast than more conventional art since the use of a limited palette restricts the number of available shades.

 <img src="/images/textures/glossary/contrast.png" class="center" alt="contrast example" />
 <i class="center">The same texture with reduced and increased contrast.</i>